The best street art in Penang (and where to find it)

 Today’s famous street art in Penang started as a street art project called Mirrors Georgetown by Georgetown Festival in 2012.

 Since then more and more murals and other street art are added every year.

-While some of the most popular ones already lose their colour, others are shining in bright colours.
+While some of the most popular ones already lose their color, others are shining in the brightest ones.

-We did a Mural hunt through the city and created a guide to show you where to find the best street art in Penang, Georgetown.
+We did a Mural hunt through the city and created the perfect guide to show you where to find the best street art in Penang, Georgetown.

 At a glance

 Penang Island is a Peninsula on the northwest side of Malaysia.

 It’s very multicultural with the majority of inhabitants being Chinese (over 50%), followed by Malays and Indians.